Gamote/lottie-react/README.md

 This project is meant to give developers full control over **[Lottie](https://airbnb.design/lottie/)** instance with minimal implementation by wrapping **[lottie-web](https://github.com/airbnb/lottie-web)** in a Component or Hook that can be easily used in **React** applications.

+> `v3` is under development and is planning to bring a lot of features and improvements.
+But unfortunately, at the moment all the maintainers are super busy with work related projects.
+You can check out the progress unde the `v3` branch.
+And of course, you are encouraged to contribute. :)

 ## Installation

 Install **react**, **react-dom** if you don’t have them already: